AlexandreFenyo/net-monitor/README.md

 The latest web archive build corresponding to the latest client library build is https://eowyn.eu.org/cloudflare/net-monitor-latest.war

+### update the archive with the configuration file

+Before running the net-monitor WAR file _config.json_

 # Client installation

 ## Install from the JEE server